montest/montest.github.io/_posts/2023-03-16-StochasticMethodsForOptimQuantifWithPyTorchPart1.md

 In this post, I present a PyTorch implementation of the stochastic version of the Lloyd algorithm in order to build Optimal Quantizers of $X$, a random variable of dimension one.
 The use of PyTorch allows me perform all the numerical computations on GPU and drastically increase the speed of the algorithm.
 I compare the implementation I made in numpy in a [previous blog post][blog_post_stochastic_methods] with the PyTorch version and study how it scales.

-All the code presented in this blog post is available in the following Github repository: [montest/stochastic-methods-optimal-quantization](https://github.com/montest/stochastic-methods-optimal-quantization)
+All the codes presented in this blog post are available in the following Github repository: [montest/stochastic-methods-optimal-quantization](https://github.com/montest/stochastic-methods-optimal-quantization)

 Short Reminder
 ======